Wasif-khan19/Learning/README.md

 //when we code in core react then we can write window directly because of SSR and CSR
 //Remember the key in loops in react

+//whem we sue <a> tag instead of link the complete page will refresh so, we use link tag
+//